TheTaylorLee/docker-transcodeautomation/README.md

 - Go to Dashboards > Import, [paste the json from here](https://raw.githubusercontent.com/TheTaylorLee/docker-transcodeautomation/master/examples/grafana-dashboard.json), and then click import
 - You know have a dashboard for displaying statistics.
 If you haven't been running docker-transcodeautomation previously, no statistics will exist yet for the dashboard to display.
 ![Grafana Dashboard](https://raw.githubusercontent.com/TheTaylorLee/docker-transcodeautomation/master/examples/dashboard-grafana.png)

+## Troubleshooting
+- Review the docker logs.
+You might have found there are issues with your path variables, volumes, or files left over in transcoding directories due to interruptions.
+- If the logs indicate that there are files leftover in the transcoding directory you must remove them so not extra files are in that directory.
+This will allow processing to resume.
+- If a transcoded file is corrupted, you can recover an original version of the file for 14 days from this mapped volume. /docker-transcodeautomation/transcoding/new/recover
+- The transcoding process will retain logs in the mapped /docker-transcodeautomation/data volume.
+- You might run into a scenario where you replace an already transcoded file and the new file doesn't transcode.
+This can be resolved with the update-processed media function.
+See the related section of the [README](#using-included-media-functions).
+- If your media database becomes corrupted, use the backed-up databases to restore a healthy copy.
+If this fails, just delete the database and restart the container.
+This will build a new database sans historical statistics.